crossbario/crossbar/docs/pages/administration/web-service/Reverse-WebSocket-Proxy-Service.rst

 Configuration
 -------------

-To configure a Reverse WebSocket Proxy Service, attach a dictionary element to a path in your `Web transport <Web%20Transport%20and%20Services>`__:
+To configure a Reverse WebSocket Proxy Service, attach a dictionary element to a path in your :doc:`Web transport <../router/transport/Web-Transport-and-Services>` :

 +-------------------+-----------------------------------------------------------------------------------+
 | option            | description                                                                       |